Australian Embassy

 The Masterpieces of Australian Contemporary Literature Series

 The Masterpieces of Australian Contemporary Literature Series was established by Gendai Kikakushitsu Publishing in 2012.
 With the support of the Australia-Japan Foundation, the program aims to increase the recognition of contemporary Australian literature by translating and publishing Australian novels in Japan.
 Not only showcasing the excellence of Australian literature, the series looks to reveal 'Contemporary Australia' and share with the Japanese audience the diversity of its culture and society.
-Currently seven books have been published, and Michelle de Krester's "Questions of Travel" is the latest of the series.
+Eight books have been published, with Alexis Wright's 'Odyssey of the Horizon' as the final book of the series.

 January 2022-